alexey-luchinsky/rrF/README.md

     ./rrF.exe -v E_1 -c "E_2<0.3 & E_2>0.1"

 will have the same effect.
+The same result can be achieved with the more simple notation

+    ./rrF.exe -v E_1 -c "E_2=0.2+-0.1"

 If there are too many particles in the final state or you do not want to think about the order if the final particles in the decay file, you can specify the ones you are interested in using the desciptor.
 For example, if you run the command